alphatroya/things-url-generator/README.md

 # things-url-generator

-A tool to generate a new [Things](https://culturedcode.com/things) projects deeplink URL from Markdown checklists.
+A tool for generating a new [Things](https://culturedcode.com/things) projects deeplink URL from Markdown checklists.

 | Markdown | Things |
 | :-------------: | :------:|